Skip to main content

 OSINT Technologies to Detect Terrorist Actions

-Less often remembered are the smaller acts of terrorism that more frequently occur across the globe.
-In 2023, a Tunisian National Guard member opened fire at a pilgrimage to the El Ghriba Synagogue in Djerba, killing five people.[4]
-Later that same year, a terrorist killed one man and injured two others in a knife-and-hammer assault near the Eiffel Tower.[5]
+Less often remembered are the smaller acts of terrorism that occur more frequently across the globe.
+In 2023, a single Tunisian National Guard member opened fire at a pilgrimage to the El Ghriba Synagogue in Djerba, killing five people.[5]
+Later that same year, a terrorist murdered one man and injured two others in a knife-and-hammer assault near the Eiffel Tower.[5]
 In two separate occurrences on London Bridge, terrorists stabbed 10 people to death.[6]

-Terrorism — ideologically or politically motivated acts of violence perpetrated against non-combatants — is a worldwide malady.
-It takes two forms: coordinated attacks committed by organized cells, networks or groups; and smaller attacks typically committed by “lone wolf” terrorists.
-Elimination of terrorism depends on investigators’ ability to spot and stop both types of actors before the violence starts.
-The use of open-source intelligence (OSINT) can help.
+Terrorism — ideologically or politically motivated acts of violence perpetrated against non-combatants — takes two forms: coordinated attacks committed by organized cells, networks, or groups; and smaller attacks typically committed by “lone wolf” terrorists.
+Preventing terrorism depends on analysts’ abilities to spot and stop both types of actors before the violence starts.
+AI-powered systems for strategic threat intelligence and identity risk intelligence can help.

 Investigating terrorism by type